-EXPLAINER: What’s known about COVID vaccines and rare clots
+EXPLAINER: What’s known about J&J’s vaccine and rare clots

 The U.S. recommended that states pause giving the J&J vaccine on Tuesday while authorities examine six reports of the unusual clots, including a death, out of more than 6.8 million Americans given the one-dose vaccination so far.

 But the small number of cases sparked concern because just last week, European authorities said similar clots were possibly linked to the AstraZeneca vaccine, which is not yet OK’d in the U.S. That led some countries to limit its use to certain age groups.
-Also Tuesday, J&J delayed its imminent European rollout.

 These are not typical blood clots.
 They’re weird in two ways.